 - Shop and people-watch at Place Kleber, a busy square lined with popular shops and a hub of activity.

-- If you are interested in the workings of the European institutions, make your way to the Palais de l'Europe, the home of the Council of Europe built in the 1970s, the European Parliament building opened in 1999, and the European Court of Human rights.
-You can visit all these; check them out at the Tourist Office.
+- If you are interested in the workings of the European institutions, make your way to the Palais de l'Europe, the home of the Council of Europe built in the 1970s, the European Parliament building opened in 1999, and the European Court of Human Rights.
+You can visit all these; get all the information and maps from the Tourist Office.

 Strasbourg's climate is very German.
-It can be quite cold and snowy in winter, but the city is at its most beautiful at Christmas-time.
+It can be quite cold and snowy in winter, but the city is at its most beautiful at Christmas time.
 Spring is a lovely time to visit as the flowers start to bloom.
-Summer can be warm, but inviting.
-Fall is splendid, as the autumn colours spring forth.
+Summer can be warm but inviting.
+Fall is splendid, as the autumn colors come into their own.

 This is a prime spot for excursions in France or Germany (which is just across the river).
 Some options include:

 - Colmar, a charming Alsatian city, just a 50-minute train ride to the south.
-It’s famous for Mathias Grûnewald’s magnificent Issenheim altarpiece housed in the newly re-opened Musée d’Unterlinden.
+It’s famous for Mathias Grûnewald’s magnificent Isenheim altarpiece housed in the newly re-opened Musée d’Unterlinden.

 - Route des Vins.
 Alsace is known for its wines, so take trips out to the picturesque wine villages with ruined castles dominating the countryside of the Vosges.

 - Car enthusiasts should visit the outstanding Cité de l’Automobile, the National Schlumpf Collection in Mulhouse.
-The Bugatties, made locally, are stunning.
+The Bugattis, made locally, are stunning.